Internal Security Act (Singapore): Criticisms of preventive detention

-In 2006, the United States Department of State noted that although the ISA had not been used against the Singapore Government's political opponents for some years, "political opposition and criticism remained restricted by the government's authority to define these powers broadly.
-In the past, occasional government references to speech that it considered 'out-of-bounds' were understood to be implicit threats to invoke the ISA."
-The Singapore Government itself has regularly raised the need to prevent national security threats from materializing as a justification for preventive detention.
-However, there have been suggestions that the criminal law is apt for dealing with this matter as well.
-Crimes of accessory liability such as abetment, conspiracy and unlawful assembly in the Penal Code may apply even if harm has not actualized.
+In 2006, the United States Department of State noted that although the ISA had not been used against the Singapore government's political opponents for some time, prior references had occasionally been made by the government threatening speeches deemed critical with the ISA.
+The government itself has regularly raised the need to prevent national security threats from materialising as a justification for preventive detention.
+However, the lawyer Michael Hor suggests that the criminal law is apt for dealing with such a matter.
+Crimes of accessory liability such as abetment, conspiracy, and unlawful assembly in the Penal Code may apply even if harm has not actualized.
 Furthermore, restrictions imposed by the Societies Act, as well as the offences in the Sedition Act, may be viable alternatives to preventive detention.

-Preventive detention has been preferred over open court trials, as it has been suggested that the criminal trial could be used as a platform for radicals to publicize their views, and that it might confer the honour of martyrdom on accused persons.
-However, it has been suggested that an open trial which details the evils of terrorism and the indiscriminate destruction that it causes could educate the public and potentially unite the various communities in the country.
+Preventive detention has been preferred over open court trials, as it has been suggested that the criminal trial could be used as a platform for radicals to publicise their views, and that it might confer the honour of martyrdom on accused persons.
+However, it has been suggested by the author Yang Zhiliang that an open trial which details the impact of terrorism could educate the public and potentially unite the various communities in the country.
 Under the framework of the ISA, detainees are theoretically accorded due process.
 For instance, detainees have a right to make representations against their detention to an advisory board.
 However, Article 151(3) of the Constitution prevents any government authority from disclosing any information which would, "in its own opinion, be against national interest".
-Therefore, there is no means to compel the authorities to disclose information which may be pertinent for the detainee to make a proper representation to an advisory board, thus compromising due process.
-Moreover, the secrecy of advisory board hearings has been criticized as it may lead to the public questioning the legitimacy of the hearings, and to an impression that justice has not manifestly been done.
+Therefore, there are no means to compel the authorities to disclose information which may be pertinent for the detainee to make a proper representation to an advisory board, thus compromising due process.

+Moreover, the secrecy of advisory board hearings has been criticised as it may lead to the public questioning the legitimacy of the hearings, and to an impression that justice has not manifestly been done.
 Due to the limited form of judicial review available under the ISA, whether a person remains under detention depends largely on the Ministry of Home Affairs.
-This raises the question quis custodiet ipsos custodes? – who guards the guardians?
-If preventive detention is applied illegitimately in a manner that cripples lawful democratic opposition, the absence of judicial review would preclude the exposure of such abuse.
+This raises the question quis custodiet ipsos custodes?, as if preventive detention is applied illegitimately in a manner that cripples lawful democratic opposition, the absence of judicial review would preclude the exposure of such abuse.
 It has been submitted that the voice of public opinion is most suited for this purpose.